rssalessio/algorand-royalty-fees/article.md

 ```

 ### 3.6 Subroutines
-In this section I explain some of the subroutines that appears in the code.
-I use 4 subroutines
+In this section, let's explain four used subroutines that appear in the code:
-1. ``sendPayment(receiver: Addr, amount: Int) -> Expr``: this subroutines sends a payment to a specific wallet
+1. ``sendPayment(receiver: Addr, amount: Int) -> Expr``: this subroutine sends a payment to a specific wallet
 2. ``transferAsset(sender: Addr, receiver: Addr, assetId: Int, amount: Int) -> Expr``: this subroutine transfers an asset from a wallet to another (the app must be set as clawback address for the asset)
 3. ``getAccountASABalance(account: Addr, assetId: Int) -> TealType.uint64``: this subroutine is used to find the amount of asset held by a certain wallet
 4. ``computeRoyaltyFee(amount: Int, royaltyFee: Int) -> TealType.uint64``: this subroutine computes the royalty fees given a certain price